hbingemann/NumberRecognition/README.md

-Recognize numbers with python and pygame
+Recognize numbers that you draw using python, tensorflow and pygame